What's Coming to Netflix in January 2024

 - Alexander the Great / Alexander: The Making of a God (Season 1) Netflix Original – Docudrama on Alexander the Great.

-- Baby Bandito (Season 1) Netflix Original – Chilean drama series about Kevin and his gang that’s looking to pull of his country’s biggest heist.
+- Baby Bandito (Season 1) Netflix Original – Chilean drama series about Kevin and his gang that’s looking to pull off his country’s biggest heist.

 - The Seven Deadly Sins: Four Knights of the Apocalypse (Season 1 – New Episodes Weekly) Netflix Original – Anime series based on the long-running franchise that mostly resides on Netflix.